vifreefly/rubium/README.md

 # Rubium

+## Project is archived

+Please consider to use [Ferrum - high-level API to control Chrome in Ruby](https://github.com/rubycdp/ferrum) instead.

+## Description

 > **Rubium updated to 0.2.0 version!** Added new options like `set_cookies`, `restart_after`, `urls_blacklist`, `disable_images` and others.
 Check the readme below:

 Rubium is a handy wrapper around [chrome_remote](https://github.com/cavalle/chrome_remote) gem.
 It adds browsers instances handling, and some Capybara-like methods.
 It is very lightweight (250 lines of code in the main `Rubium::Browser` class for now) and doens't use Selenium or Capybara.
 Consider Rubium as a _very simple_ and _basic_ implementation of [Puppeteer](https://github.com/GoogleChrome/puppeteer) in Ruby language.